dmitriilezine/AzureSecureAdministration/SolutionOverview.md

 ![RDS1 ](img/RDS2.PNG)

 #### Implementing Secure Management of Azure Virtual Datacenter solution
-Implementation of the solution is designed to be "infrastracture as a code" as much as possible.
+Implementation of the solution is designed to be "infrastructure as a code" as much as possible.
 Azure resource manager templates with Desired State Configuration and custom script extensions are used for majority of the deployments.
 Manual steps are eliminated whenever possible.
 By doing automated deployments, it provides consistent and predictable deployment results.